+If you were arrested for public intoxication in Houston, TX, then you’re well aware that it can be an embarrassing and scary experience.
 Often, the Houston Police Department will initiate an arrest based on the pretense that you “might” be intoxicated, when, in some cases, this is not the case.

-If you find yourself in this situation contact our legal team by calling our law office at 713-489-7373 and we’ll work with you to beat the PI charge.
-Beating the charge is important because an arrest for public intoxication creates the occurrence of an alcohol related criminal offense on your background.
+If you find yourself in this situation, contact our legal team by calling our law office at 713-489-7373.
+We’ll work with you to develop a strategy to beat the charge.
+Beating the charge is important because an arrest for public intoxication creates the occurrence of an alcohol-related criminal offense on your background.

-If you’re convicted of this type of criminal offense it can affect you years down the road when you seek higher education, career advancement, or the approval of lease agreements on rental properties.
+If you’re convicted of this type of criminal offense, it can affect your future in numerous ways.
+A public intoxication conviction could be a barrier should you seek higher education, career advancement, or the approval of lease agreements on certain rental properties.

-Public Intoxication Laws In Texas
+Public Intoxication & Texas Law

 Some examples of this concept include the following;